lupko/rush-dep-analysis/README.md

 > or do paging using `skip` and `limit` functions.
 However, there is still limitation where forEach() will always
 > halt after 100 results.
 It is thus not possible to make some more complex reports with subqueries.

-Here are couple of examples they may help you learn by example.
+Here are couple of examples that may help you learn by example.

 ### Trivial stuff